 Many 4X4 enthusiasts like to install suspension lift kits.
 Unfortunately, some of these kits can severely compromise the SUV’s driving dynamics.
 Furthermore, they can make it more difficult to maintain proper wheel alignment.
 This means you'll have to replace your tires much sooner than expected.

 Before you decide to buy a used Jeep Wrangler, it’s a wise decision to first have its powertrain looked over by a professional mechanic.
-They can perform a pre-purchase inspection, which will help prevent you from making a poor investment.
+They can perform a complete inspection, which will help prevent you from making a poor investment.
 It’s definitely important to examine the health of the engine and transmission.

 Typically, dark-colored transmission fluid is a big warning sign.
 It points to a transmission that has been overheated, which is unlikely to last long.
 Meanwhile, wetness underneath the engine bay could stem from an oil leak.
 Both of these issues can be disastrous.